renning22/cortana/README.md

 ### Idears worth exploration

 1. Categrize rare terms like numbers into class tag.
-EX, replace all four digit numbers into "TAG.FOUR-DIGITS".
+EX, replace all four digit numbers into ...
+    "TAG.FOUR-DIGITS".

+2. Using the Naive-Bayes model, the accuracy on 8-fold cross validation is around 91%, significatly higher than on testing set, is this because the training data and testing data are heterogeneous?